andrew-noh/SouthKoreaProvincesMapIllustrator/README.md

 Illustrator file created and edited in Adobe CC 2015 Illustrator.

-## Some layers of layer titles may not appear correctly in lower version of Illustrator!
+## Some layers or layer titles may not appear correctly in lower version of Illustrator!

 # Using Illustrator file for editing